darya/framework/src/Darya/ORM/README.md

 $inMemoryStorage = new Darya\Storage\InMemory;

-// Set storage for all Records Record::setSharedStorage($databaseStorage);
+// Use database storage for all Records Record::setSharedStorage($databaseStorage);

-// Use in memory storage for this type of Record TestRecord::setSharedStorage($inMemoryStorage);
+// Use in-memory storage for this type of Record TestRecord::setSharedStorage($inMemoryStorage);

-// Use in memory storage for this instance of a User Record
+// Use in-memory storage for this instance of a User Record
 $user->storage($inMemoryStorage);

 // Retrieve the current storage used by the User Record